Amine Adli: Club career

+Toulouse

 On 30 October 2018, Adli signed his first professional contract with Toulouse.
 He made his professional debut with the club in a 4–1 Coupe de la Ligue loss to Lyon on 18 December 2019.

+Adli helped Toulouse reach the playoffs in the 2020–21 Ligue 2 season, with 8 goals and 7 assists.
+He was then voted Ligue 2 player of the season.

+Bayer Leverkusen

 On 26 August 2021, Adli transferred to German club Bayer Leverkusen signing a five-year contract.
-He scored his first goal for the club on 30 September 2021 in a UEFA Europa League group stage match against Celtic; a 90th minute goal to round off a 4–0 away win.
+He scored his first goal for the club on 30 September 2021 in a Europa League group stage match against Celtic; a 90th minute goal to round off a 4–0 away win.
 On 20 November 2021, he scored his first Bundesliga goal, scoring the only goal after 3 minutes in a 1–0 win over VfL Bochum.
+On 18 March 2023, he was booked twice for simulation in the penalty area, but both were overturned by the referee after VAR.
+The resulting penalty kicks provided both goals in a 2–1 victory over eventual Bundesliga champions Bayern Munich.

+In the last game of the 2021–22 season, Adli was sent off 8 minutes into Leverkusen's match against Bochum.
+Leverkusen lost 3–0, which could have caused them to drop out of the European qualification spots.

+Adli was part of the Leverkusen team that won the unbeaten 2023–24 Bundesliga.

+Bournemouth

+On 21 August 2025, Adli joined Premier League club Bournemouth signing a five-year contract in a deal reported to be £25,100,000.

 International career

-Born in France, Adli is of Moroccan descent.
-He is a youth international for France.
+Born in France, Amine Adli holds French and Moroccan nationalities.
+He was a youth international for France, but has chosen to represent Morocco as a senior instead.

+In August 2023, Amine Adli was called up for the first time to join the Moroccan national team, for the upcoming games against Liberia and Burkina Faso.

+On 17 October 2023, Adli scored his first goal for the national team in a 3–0 victory against Liberia.
+Two months later, on 28 December, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.